newlandsvalley/package-usage/README.md

 ```

-Show the packages that themselves transitively depend on the package with the supplied name
+all packages that themselves transitively depend on another package

 ```
     ./package-deps deps --reverse --transitive --package NAME
     ./package-deps deps -r -t -p NAME
 ```

-Show all the paths that exist between two different packages
+all the paths that exist between two packages (forward direction)

 ```
     ./package-deps paths --from NAME --to NAME